 I also highly recommend taking Complete Enzymes while you repair your gut after taking NSAIDs, Complete Enzymes supports optimal digestion and nutrient absorption, as well as promote gut repair and help facilitate a healthy immune system response.

-Complete Enzymes offer a broad spectrum blend of plant and microbial based enzymes for maximum digestive potency and breaks down peptides, proteins, carbohydrates, disaccharides, sugars, lipids/fats, and vegetable fiber for optimal digestion.
+Complete Enzymes offer a broad-spectrum blend of plant and microbial-based enzymes for maximum digestive potency and breaks down peptides, proteins, carbohydrates, disaccharides, sugars, lipids/fats, and vegetable fiber for optimal digestion.

 NSAIDs have a wide range of side-effects that can harm your gut, particularly over the long term.
-They don’t even address the root cause of your inflammation, and can cause leaky gut, peptic ulcers and bleeding, digestive discomfort, heartburn and GERD, and autoimmune disease, as well as damage your microbiome.
-Repairing your gut and using natural ways to facilitate a healthy inflammatory response can put you on the path of optimal health.
+They don’t even address the root cause of your inflammation and can cause leaky gut, peptic ulcers and bleeding, digestive discomfort, heartburn and GERD, and autoimmune disease, as well as damage your microbiome.
+Repairing your gut and using natural ways to facilitate a healthy inflammatory response can put you on the path to optimal health.

 - NSAIDs: Non-Steroidal Anti-Inflammatory Drugs.
 Kathee de Falla, ParmD.
 Spine Health.
 2019.